elm-lang/navigation/README.md

 This is common in single-page apps (SPAs) where you switch between different pages without doing a full refresh.
 This can mean you have less network traffic and get people from page to page more quickly.

+## Examples

+Check out the `examples/` directory of this repo.
+The `README` there will give you more information.

 ## Terminology

 The term &ldquo;routing&rdquo; is commonly used as a blanket term for anything related to managing the address bar yourself.
 I think this term is misleading, and probably harmful to the architecture of front-end applications.